Private browsing: Security

 It is a common misconception that private browsing modes can protect users from being tracked by other websites or their Internet service provider (ISP).
 Such entities can still use information such as IP addresses and user accounts to uniquely identify users.
-Some browsers have partly addressed this shortcoming by offering additional privacy features that can be automatically enabled when using private browsing mode, such as Firefox's "Tracking Protection" feature to control use of web trackers (which has since been rolled into a larger "content blocking" function extended outside of private browsing mode), and Opera offering an in-house VPN service embedded within the browser.
+Private browsers on iOS, not created by Apple, must adhere to specific standards and regulations to be available on its platform for iPhone and iPad.
+Specifically, these browsers are required to employ the WebKit framework for rendering web pages.
+Consequently, third-party browsers cannot use their own rendering engines and must depend on Apple's framework instead.
+This constraint impacts the range of privacy features that these browsers can provide.
+This is one of the reasons why some browsers have partly addressed this shortcoming by offering additional privacy features that can be automatically enabled when using private browsing mode, such as Firefox's "Tracking Protection" feature to control use of web trackers (which has since been rolled into a larger "content blocking" function extended outside of private browsing mode), and Opera offering an in-house VPN service embedded within the browser.

-Brazilian researchers published the results of a project where they applied forensic techniques (namely the Foremost data carving tool and Strings program) to extract information about the users browsing activities on Internet Explorer and Firefox browsers with their private mode enabled.
-They were able to collect enough data to identify pages visited and even partially reconstruct them.
+Brazilian researchers published the results of a project in which they applied forensic techniques (namely the Foremost data carving tool and Strings program) to extract information about the user's browsing activities on Internet Explorer and Firefox browsers with their private mode enabled.
+They were able to collect enough data to identify pages visited and even to partially reconstruct them.
 This research was later extended to include the Chrome and Safari browsers.
-The gathered data proved that the browsers' private mode implementations are not able to fully hide users' browsing activities and that browsers in private mode leave traces of activities in caching structures and files related to the paging process of the operating system.
+The gathered data proved that the browsers' private mode implementations cannot fully hide users' browsing activities and that browsers in private mode leave traces of activities in caching structures and files related to the paging process of the operating system.